Can you cut dentist costs?

 The NHS dental contract also states that NHS patients who get treatments like fillings, inlays or crowns are also entitled to have this repaired or replaced within 2 months, at no extra charge.

-To see what's available in your area, visit one of the following: go to NHS England and click on Find a dentist; choose Dentist on the Local Services Search for NHS Direct Wales; in Scotland NHS Inform has a list of dental practices; and for Northern Ireland use the Healthcare and Social Care Service Finder and choose Dentist.
+To see what's available in your area, visit one of the following: go to NHS England and click on Find a dentist; choose Dentist on the Local Services Search for NHS Direct Wales; in Scotland NHS Inform has a list of dental practices; and for Northern Ireland use the Find a Dentist lists on HSC Business Organisation.

 8 ways to reduce your food spend